rtfisher/self_heating_network/README.md

-# PYNUCDet:PYNUCastro Detonation Estimation Tool
+# PYNUCDET:PYNUCastro Detonation Estimation Tool
- PYNUCDet does a self-heating nuclear network calculation for either constant volume (isochoric) or constant pressure (isobaric) conditions using Mike Zingale's pynucastro for nuclear reaction rates and compositions, scipy.integrate for integration method, and Frank Timmes's Helmholtz equation of state for the speed
+ PYNUCDET does a self-heating nuclear network calculation for either constant volume (isochoric) or constant pressure (isobaric) conditions using Mike Zingale's pynucastro for nuclear reaction rates and compositions, scipy.integrate for integration method, and Frank Timmes's Helmholtz equation of state for the speed